Dental Exams and Cleanings

 Tooth decay is caused by plaque and food particles.
 Sealants help protect the deep grooves in the teeth from tooth decay.
 A sealant is a thin coating that is painted on the surface of the tooth.
 The grooves of the teeth are especially susceptible to tooth decay, so sealants offer a barrier.
 Fluoride treatments also prevent tooth decay by making the mouth more resistant to acid.
 Fluoride can be applied topically or as a mouth rinse.

 Orthodontic treatment is a specialty in dentistry that involves the diagnosis, prevention, and treatment of jaw, face, and tooth irregularities.
 Common orthodontic problems include overbite, underbite, overcrowding of teeth, and dissatisfaction with aesthetic appearance.
 Some solutions include braces, retainers, or Invisalign.
-Contact Dr. Ligocki to help find an orthodontic treatment that suits your needs.
+Contact Ligocki Dental Group to help find an orthodontic treatment that suits your needs.

 Periodontitis is a bacterial infection that damages, and if left untreated, destroys the soft tissue and bone supporting the teeth.
 Gingivitis is a mild form of periodontitis in which only the gum tissue is involved.
 Without proper care, gingivitis can progress into a more severe form (periodontitis) and affect the bone as well.
 Gum disease usually starts as a result of poor oral hygiene.
 Improper or irregular brushing and flossing will allow bacteria to collect below the gum line.
 Smoking also contributes to a poor oral environment and accelerates the spread of bacteria in the mouth.